EEN421/EEN421.github.io/_posts/2024-04-16-Sentinel-Integrated-Rpi-Soil-Sensor-2.0-Part-4.md

 - This Foreach loop is set to run after the previous **Initialize** step has succeeded.

-In simpler terms, this step is iterating over the results of a parsed JSON, extracting the PepperName from each item, and appending these names to an array named PeppersOutOfCondition.
-This happens after the PeppersOutOfCondition variable has been initialized.
+This step is iterating over the results of a parsed JSON, extracting the **PepperName** from each item, and appending these names to an array named **PeppersOutOfCondition**.
+This happens after the **PeppersOutOfCondition** variable has been initialized.

 ![](/assets/img/SoilSensor3/ForEach2.png)
 ![](/assets/img/SoilSensor3/ForEach1.png)